Bat Exclusion Methods – The Bat Proofing Process

 Humane Bat Exclusion Devices

-1/4 inch poly netting – a good all-purpose bat net with a small enough grade to prevent the bats from getting stuck in the mesh or strangled.
+1/4 inch poly netting is a good all-purpose bat net with a small enough opening to prevent the bats from getting stuck in the mesh or strangled.
 It must be set to allow the bats to fly out but not fly back in.
 Making this shape right is an art, like sculpture.
 I usually set netting on long gaps with clear exit routes.
 Although bat netting can be quickly installed, we have seen its use result in the death of many bats.
 I don’t personally like bat netting and those that use it should be trained on how to properly install it.

 If you need professional help in solving your bat problem, please contact Bat Removal USA (800) 928 4057 or find your area professional on our DIRECTORY of Bat Removal Specialists.